algodiva/gridava/README.md

 # Gridly
-A lightweight 2d implementation of grid/tile systems.
+A lightweight 2d implementation of grid/tile systems written in Rust.